vkgpt11/react-typescript/readme.md

   > yarn add -D mini-css-extract-plugin
 - Setup the loader in webpack config file

-## Step 15: Added support for hashing, Cleaning the build contents
+## Step 15: Added support for hashing, Cleaning the build contents, manifest

+- Adding manifest
+  > yarn add -D webpack-manifest-plugin

+## Errors

+1. Occurs if the file is in use by local server `Error: EPERM: operation not permitted, scandir 'D:/Study-Aug2021/react-typescript/build/4a44e02494479c250262.png'`